tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

                :language: cpp

-.. class:: Gcrs to Itrs Rotation Model Settings
+.. class:: Gcrs to Itrs Rotation Model

   High-accuracy rotation model of the Earth, according to the IERS 2010 Conventions.
 This class has various options to deviate from the default settings, here we only show the main options (typical applications will use default):